INTERVIEW BY MARKO SYRJÄLÄ AND MICKI CURTI

 Joey Tempest: We’re working with some lawyers.
 We’ll see how it goes.
 We’re hoping so.

 When I interviewed Kee Marcello some time ago, he was hopeful that the band would celebrate OUT OF THIS WORLD anniversary, and there could be something special happening then?

 Joey Tempest: He can hope.
 I don’t know?

 THE SECRET OF LONGEVITY

-Do you realise by looking around that there are not many bands in their 30-plus year career, who are still together with their classic line-up?
+Do you realize by looking around that there are not many bands in their 30-plus year career which are still together with their classic line-up?
 So, what is the secret of Europe to be professionally such a close band but also such a strong “family”?